 In addition to her work at TriCore Panels, Homara is the President of the Women Construction Owners & Executives (WCOE) California Chapter, where she advocates for women’s empowerment and equal opportunities in the construction industry.
 She is also a board member of the National Association of Women in Construction (NAWIC) Silicon Valley chapter, where she actively contributes to the organization’s mission of advancing women in the construction industry.

 Through her work at TriCore Panels, WCOE CA, and NAWIC, Homara continues to inspire and empower women in the construction industry.
 Misha is a dog mom to a senior chihuahua, enjoys being outdoors, teaching spin classes, and exploring the food culture in San Francisco during her free time!

 Juliana Choy Sommer

-Juliana is a strong advocate of San Francisco’s local hire and local business initiatives.
-As a current Executive Board Member of the Asian American Contractors Association, she lobbies on behalf San Francisco area-based suppliers, general contractors and sub-contractors.
+Juliana is a strong advocate of San Francisco’s local-hire and local business initiatives.
+As a current Executive Board Members of the Asian American Contractors Association, she lobbies on behalf San Francisco area based suppliers, general contractors and sub-contractors.
 She is a current member of the San Francisco Local Business Enterprise Advisory Committee.
-On this committee, she advocates that the City and County of San Francisco continue to hire locally and purchase their goods from businesses based within city limits.
+On this commitee, she advocates that the City and County of San Francisco continues to hire locally and purchase their goods from businesses based within city limits.